 7. Make the Group Shots Fun and Unique

 Sure, go ahead and do all the formals in the normal fashion.
 Most parents like them that way!
 But after, take the group somewhere unique to the venue and let them loose!
-This is where you get some really fun shots and the couple gets to remember the awesome time that they had.
+This is where you get some really fun shots, and the couple gets to remember the excellent time that they had.
 Instead of the “I hated the group shots, they were so boring!”.

 8. Don’t Forget the Candids!

 These are my favorite.
 They bring out the personality of the couple themselves.
 Make sure to keep on snapping throughout the entire time; you never know what you are going to end up with.
 However, we have banned ourselves from shooting during dinners.
 No one wants pictures of themselves eating.

 9. Confirm your departure.